OIM3640/resources/syllabus_2024fall.md

 At your earliest convenience, download and install the following software:
 * [Python](https://www.python.org/downloads/)(latest version):

-    **Important Note**: During the initial installation process, please make sure to select the option to **"Add Python 3.12 to PATH."** Failure to do so will result in the need to uninstall and reinstall Python.
+    **Important Note**: During the initial installation process, please make sure to select the option to **"Add Python.exe to PATH."** Failure to do so will result in the need to uninstall and reinstall Python.
 * [Visual Studio Code](https://code.visualstudio.com/):

     Throughout the course, you may be asked or suggested to install various VSCode extensions to aid in your learning of Python and programming in general.
 These extensions may improve your coding experience, debugging, and help you make your code more readable.